Codecademy/docs/content/luau/concepts/data-types/data-types.md

 ## Type Checking

-`Luau` provides type checking for users to have direct feedback when there is any error related to the data types.
-There are three modes, which can be used:
+`Luau` provides type checking to offer users direct feedback in case of any error related to the data types.
+There are three available modes:

-- `--!nocheck` when no check needed.
+- **--!nocheck** When no check is needed.
-- `--!nonstrict` is used by default, it will check the data type but will not directly point it out.
+- **--!nonstrict** This is used by default, it will check the data type but will not directly point it out.
-- `--!strict` should be used when we need the direct feedback of type checking.
-It shows the error and which line that need to be changed.
+- **--!strict** This should be used when direct feedback on type checking is needed.
+It shows the error and the line that needs to be changed.

 `Mode` should be placed on top of a couple of lines before the program script.